 I watched “Sex and the City” back in the day (an online quiz told me I was a Charlotte, ha) and featured the sets when the movies came out (here and here.)
 I wrote about Samantha’s Malibu beach house when it was on the market, too.

-But a few years ago I read Candace Bushnell’s novel “Lipstick Jungle,” and now it’s my favorite of hers.
+But a few years ago I read Candace Bushnell’s novel “Lipstick Jungle,” (Amazon affiliate link) and now it’s my favorite of hers.
 I’m still sad they canceled the TV series starring Brooke Shields.
 It had some great sets, too.
 In fact, in one episode they spent a weekend in this house, which is one of my faves. 🙂

 P.S.
 Visit my Celebrity Houses page to see more, including SJP’s place: